jgfam69qy2/blog/_posts/2021-12-04-Testing-Images.md

 [logo]: /assets/images/flex_solder_fix_kcp5x5mxz2.jpg "This is an replacement wire added to a damaged flex."

 Hopefully this is visible. one commit coming up.

+---

+OK all three methods work "OK". the size is a bit too big tho, since it's using the width of the collumn, and the style of post pages has only one. let's see if I can shrink them by tweaking the invocation. or by trying out gallery:

+gallery:
+  - url: /assets/images/flex_solder_fix_kcp5x5mxz2.jpg
+    image_path: /assets/images/flex_solder_fix_kcp5x5mxz2.jpg
+    alt: "This is an replacement wire added to a damaged flex."
+    title: "A Photo!"